About the Historical Society

-In 1966, residents interested in preserving Helotes' history
+In 1996, residents interested in preserving Helotes' history

 formed the Helotes Historical Society.
-The group was spearheaded by Lucy Perkins Brown, editor of the town newspaper, The Helotes Echo,
+The group was spearheaded by Lucy Perkins Brown, editor of the town newspaper, The

-a heart attack and died in November 1988.
+and died in November 1988.
 The next month, the Society dedicated the Lucy Brown Memorial Library in a small cottage owned

 by the Terry family next to the Hickory Hut.
 After Wanda Terry passed away in 2005, the library closed.

 A name change

 in 2010 to the Historical Society of Helotes, along with an application for incorporation and 501 (c) 3 tax-exempt status,

 which was granted March 23, 2010, signified a renewed effort to continue the work of Lucy Brown and Wanda Terry and established